-Using GitHub or GitHub Enterprise
+Using GitHub or GitHub Enterprise integration

 This is a common starting point for new users to Snyk.
 However, there are some downsides to having individual users import Projects using their own tokens.

 The most common issue relates to the permissions of the user who imported a Project.
 If that user has permissions changed or removed in GitHub, the Project may no longer be accessible to Snyk for monitoring.

 Thus.
 Snyk recommends creating a single GitHub service account user with the needed permissions on all repositories you monitor using Snyk.

 After this GitHub service account user is created, you can use the single personal access token from this service account to configure the GitHub Enterprise integration in Snyk so that all Snyk Projects imported from GitHub are linked to a single GitHub service account.

 Before you configure and Import Projects using the Snyk GitHub Enterprise integration, Snyk recommends removing all Projects imported using the GitHub integration.
 This avoids having duplicate Snyk Projects.

 You can remove Projects imported using the GitHub integration manually by removing the Projects from Snyk.
 However, depending on how many Projects you have already imported using the GitHub integration, it may be easier for you to create a new Snyk Organization.

 If you have already created multiple Snyk Organizations and Projects have been imported from GitHub to each Organization, it may be easier to re-create the Snyk Organizations to use the Snyk GitHub Enterprise integration than to update each one manually.
 If you choose to do this, you can copy integration settings from an existing Organization to avoid having to re-configure other integrations.